What is a Network Interface Card?

 How do I know if my NIC is malfunctioning?

 Signs of a malfunctioning NIC include slow network speeds, frequent disconnections, and error messages.
-Checking drivers and physical connections can help diagnose the issue.
+Checking the NIC driver and physical connections can help diagnose the issue.